 - Purchase of real estate , being a very high capital investment and generally few times in life, overall quality of the property should be given the highest priority viz a viz budget.
-Price is forgotten after some time but quality speaks for ever.
+Price is forgotten after some time but the quality speaks forever.
 One should look at the total net cost of ownership rather than just the initial investment.
 Total net cost of ownership includes the maintenance, upkeep cost, resale value, outgoings over a period of time and long term appreciation benefits.
 A 10% cheaper property at times, may command around 50% lesser price after few years

 - Innovative and ahead of time property ensures better returns and better quality of life

-- Generally, developers /companies having sole interest in real estate development will deliver better product and services, as compared to the developers/ companies having multiple business interests, due to single minded focus and giving 100% to the sole business
+- Generally, developers /companies having a sole interest in real estate development will deliver better product and services, as compared to the developers/ companies having multiple business interests, due to single minded focus and giving 100% to the sole business

 - Domain knowledge and technical expertise of the developer / company which contributes to a great extent in ensuring optimal returns and hassle free enjoyment of the property

-- One should always emphasize on doing 100% Apple to Apple (feature to feature, specification to specification) comparison as there would be apparently same area with different rates per sq. ft products, but with a very different specifications and amenities and one can play a lot in pricing which unfortunately when not checked consciously , hurts a lot at a later date
+- One should always emphasize doing 100% Apple to Apple (feature to feature, specification to specification) comparison as there would be the same area with different rates per sq. ft products, but with a very different specifications and amenities and one can play a lot in pricing which unfortunately when not checked consciously , hurts a lot at a later date

 - Whether the developer/ company is using standard brands available in the market